webpack/webpack-dev-server/examples/https/README.md

 - `key`: Path to an SSL key.
 - `pfx`: Path to an SSL pfx file.
 - `cert`: Path to an SSL certificate.
-- `cacert`: Path to an SSL CA certificate.
+- `ca`: Path to an SSL CA certificate.
 - `passphrase`: Passphrase for a pfx file.
 - `requestCert`: Request for an SSL certificate.